google/WebFundamentals/src/content/en/updates/2020/09/migrating-to-js-modules.md

 This included the runtime (with dynamic import), but also tools like `ESLint` to run in module mode.

 One discovery we made while working through these issues is that our tests were running in "sloppy" mode.
-Since ES modules imply that files run in `"use strict"` mode, this would also affect our tests.
+Since JavaScript modules imply that files run in `"use strict"` mode, this would also affect our tests.
 As it turned out, [a non-trivial amount of tests](https://chromium-review.googlesource.com/c/chromium/src/+/1958116) were relying on this sloppiness, including [a test](https://chromium-review.googlesource.com/c/chromium/src/+/1958116/3/third_party/blink/web_tests/http/tests/devtools/console/console-eval-scoped.js) that used a `with`-statement 😱.

 In the end, updating the very first folder to include `export`-statements [took about a week](https://chromium-review.googlesource.com/c/chromium/src/+/1816563) and [multiple attempts with relands](https://chromium-review.googlesource.com/c/chromium/src/+/1825420).